Monkey and Coconuts, the evergreen math puzzle and easy solutions

 From factors multiples concepts, we conclude that $q_5$ must be a multiple of 5 as well as $q_6$ must be a multiple of 4.

-Starting at the beginning and working down from minimum value of $N=3121$ for satisfying first five conditions, if we can satisfy the last stage binding condition for solution, we know we got the answer.
+If we work down from the minimum value of $N=3121$ for satisfying first five conditions, and can satisfy the last stage binding condition for solution, we know we got the answer.

 The series of values for six stages with the smallest value of $N$ satisfying the first five relations we get,